fateme-adiban/tank-adiban/README.md

 1. **LocalStorage for Session & State**

-   - Pros: Fast, simple for small projects, no server required.
+   - Pros: Fast, simple for small projects, no server required
-   - Cons: Data is limited to the user’s browser, insecure for sensitive information, data is lost if the browser is cleared.
+   - Cons: Data is limited to the user’s browser, insecure for sensitive information, data is lost if the browser is cleared

 2. **BroadcastChannel for Multi-Tab Sync**

-   - Pros: Simple tab-to-tab synchronization, no need for WebSockets.
+   - Pros: Simple tab-to-tab synchronization, no need for WebSockets
-   - Cons: Works only between tabs in the same browser, not across devices.
+   - Cons: Works only between tabs in the same browser, not across devices

 3. **useReducer for State Management**

-   - Pros: Suitable for managing complex board and card states, scalable for adding new actions.
+   - Pros: Suitable for managing complex board and card states, scalable for adding new actions
-   - Cons: Slightly more complex than `useState`, especially for beginners.
+   - Cons: Slightly more complex than `useState`, especially for beginners

-4. **Client-side Rendering (CSR)**
+4. **Client side Rendering**

-   - Pros: Fast for user interactions, full control on the client-side.
+   - Pros: Fast for user interactions, full control on the client-side
-   - Cons: Weaker SEO, initial render may appear delayed, requires careful handling of hydration issues.
+   - Cons: Weaker SEO, initial render may appear delayed, requires careful handling of hydration issues

+5. **Using DnD Kit**
+   - Pros: Light weight and modern library, TypeScript friendly, flexible
+   - Cons: Requires smart event management for simultaneous editing and dragging